Last Updated on September 2, 2023 by Joanne Harper

 Do Hermit Crabs Eat Earthworms?

 Many hermit crabs enjoy eating earthworms (Lumbricus terrestris) because they’re juicy and meaty.
-Serve a small bowl of earthworms to hermit crabs, and a feeding frenzy is likely.
+A feeding frenzy will ensue if you offer a small bowl of earthworms to hermit crabs.

-Don’t just dig up earthworms from the yard, as they may have been crawling through fertilizer, pesticide, bacteria, fungi, or other pathogens.
+Don’t just dig up earthworms from the yard, as they may have crawled through fertilizer, pesticide, bacteria, fungi, or other pathogens.
 Again, buy earthworms from a pet store.

 Earthworms may dig into the substrate, ruining any tunnels made by hermit crabs.
 Also, hermit crabs must compete for space under the substrate, causing avoidable distress.